farcaster-project/RFCs/daemon-client-communication-protocol.md

 ## Instructions

-`instructions` must convey all required data a daemon has to fulfill his mission, not only the keys or the transactions' signatures but also the user intention of continuing the swap or aborting it.
+`instructions` must convey all required data a daemon needs to fulfill its mission, not only the keys or the transactions' signatures but also the user's commands for continuing the swap or cancelling it.

-We define three category of content found in instructions:
+We define three categories of content found in `instructions`:

 1. Results of cryptographic operation
    - Signatures (partial and finalized)
    - Keys (public keys and exceptional private 'view' keys)
-   - Off-chain multi signature protocol messages
+   - Off-chain multi signature protocol messages (e.g., musig2)
-   - Zero knowledge proofs requires by the above protocols
+   - Zero knowledge proofs requires by the above protocols (e.g., cross-group discreet log equality)
 2. Transactions; following *PSBT standard* & *BIP 174* [[2,3]](#references)
 3. Control flow operations
    - Accepting a step in the swap process
    - User canceling the swap

+#### Control flow operations

+We illustrate the effect client's control flow operations exert over a daemon, and its feedback loop back to the client.
+Both client and daemon have the responsability to exchange valid `instruction` and `state digest` messages based on their respective state and user actions.
+Please see the trust assumptions at [security considerations](#security-considerations).

+A protocol transition moves the protocol execution forward -- that is a step in the swap process.
+A subset of states that fulfills the predicates for enabling a given transition must be met, in order to be able to make the step in the swap process.

+Please find below a high-level summary of this interaction:

+1. A valid client `instruction` message sent by the client to the daemon controls the daemon to fire a given enabled protocol transition.
+3. Daemon consumes client `instruction` control flow message and
+4. Daemon fires transitions that are in one-to-one correspondence with client instructions (if predicate conditions met)
+5. As a consequence of firing protocol transitions, daemon's internal swap state may be modified
+6. If the swap state was modified, daemon must update client by sending a `state digest` message to the client informing it about the new swap state and thus what enabled protocol transitions client may next instruct to fire
+7. Client then may fire any of the new enabled protocol transition and progress on the protocol execution (back to step 1)

 ### The `alice_session_params` Instruction